djaus2/DNETCoreGPIO/README.md

 - Reverse GPIO 22 (I1)
 - Forward GPIO 17 (I2)
 <p>
+<b>On IoT-Core DO NOT RUN IN POWERSHELL.
+Can't get user input for Console app in Remote PowerShell.<br> Run an SSH session.</b><br>
-I also attached LEDs to each output.
+I also attached a LED to each output.

 ## Publishing
 You need to Publish the app from Visual Studio for linux-arm or win-arm.
 You can publish to a share of the Pi, or build to a folder on the desktop and then copy or send it across.